 I love making poke cakes!
 This cake was actually inspired by my super popular Pumpkin Caramel Cream Cheese Poke Cake and my Coconut Cream Poke Cake.
 I thought that pairing these awesome Red Velvet OREO’s with the classic red velvet cake and a creamy, delicious cream cheese filling would be a perfect fit!
 Making a poke cake dessert would be the perfect way to marry the flavors and textures together.

-Naturally, the combination of the cream cheese filling (with crushed OREO crumbs) topped with the Red Velvet OREO’s was a home run!
+Naturally, the combination of the cream cheese filling, with crushed red velvet OREO crumbs is a home run!
 This cake is my new favorite way to enjoy Red Velvet – I love the addition of the OREO’s as the crunch is a fantastic texture that pairs wonderfully with the creamy filling and delicious cake.

 Here’s how this wonderful dessert comes together: